Kyoto Kinkaku-ji golden pavilion reflected in the temple pond, autumn maples and Zen garden, ancient Japanese capital

 3

-134 rooms along the Kamogawa river — east-facing rooms see the Higashiyama mountains.
-Mizuki restaurant has one Michelin star for kaiseki.
+134 rooms along the Kamogawa river, east-facing rooms see the Higashiyama mountains.
+The Tempura Mizuki counter holds one Michelin star.
 Spa with private onsen, the only one in Kyoto's Western luxury hotels.

 4